Position Statements of the Illinois Association of School Boards

 (Adopted 1990; Amended 2001, 2002, 2006, 2009; Reaffirmed 1991)

-The Illinois Association of School Boards shall support legislation to modify the General State Aid Formula calculation for school districts subject to PTELL (Property Tax Extension Limitation Law) such as that they are not penalized when successfully passing an operating fund rate increase referendum.
-(Adopted 2008)
+The Illinois Association of School Boards shall support legislation to modify the state aid calculation for school districts subject to PTELL (Property Tax Extension Limitation Law) such as that they are not penalized when successfully passing an operating fund rate increase referendum.
+(Adopted 2008; Amended 2020)

 The Illinois Association of School Boards shall oppose any reduction in real estate assessment for residential property which is not offset on a one-to-one ratio.
 (Adopted 1991; Reaffirmed 2016)

 2.36 EVIDENCE-BASED FUNDING MODEL